swc-bb/r-workshop/_episodes/06_session.md

 teaching: 60
 exercises: 30
 questions:
+- "How can I convert a dataframe from wide to long format?"
 - "How is categorical data represented in R?"
 - "How do I work with factors?"
 - "How can I create publication-quality graphics in R?"